-I think part of the reason the Pont du Gard made such an impression on me is because of the location, which reminded me somewhat of the Texas Hill Country, with its low growing scruffy plant life, oak trees, and hot dry summers.
+I think part of the reason the Pont du Gard made such an impression on me is the location.
+It reminded me of the Texas Hill Country with its low growing scruffy plant life, oak trees, and hot dry summers.

-I spent about an hour and half walking along a path that followed the Gardon River upstream.
-I found a path that lead to a spot underneath one of the arches of the bridge.
-I put my hands on those ancient stones, and tried to imagine the energy and vision of the people who created this magnificent structure.
+I spent about an hour and a half walking along a path that followed the Gardon River upstream.
+The path passed underneath one of the arches of the bridge.
+I put my hands on those ancient stones and tried to imagine the energy and vision of the people who created this magnificent structure.
 Like Jean-Jacques Rousseau, I felt small and insignificant and uplifted at the same time.

 Why was the Pont du Gard built?

-The Pont du Gard was built as part of an aqueduct meant to carry water about 12.5 miles from Uzes to the city of Nimes (once referred to at the Rome of France).
+The Pont du Gard was part of an aqueduct meant to carry water about 12.5 miles from Uzes to the city of Nimes (once referred to as the Rome of France).
 The bridge is three tiers high, approximately 164 feet tall, and 30 miles long.
-It took over 1,000 men five years to build the bridge which houses the aqueduct.
+It took over 1,000 men five years to build the bridge, which houses the aqueduct.

-Spanning the Gardon River in the Languedoc in the Gard region of southwestern France, the Pont du Gard has withstood frequent flooding, while more recently built bridges in the area have not.
-You have to hand it to the Romans, they were the best architects in the world and knew how to build things that would last.
+The Pont du Gard has withstood frequent flooding, while more recently built bridges in the area have not.
+You have to hand it to the Romans, they were the best architects in the world and built things to last.

 In 1985, the Pont du Gard became a UNESCO World Heritage Site (United Nations Educational, Scientific, and Cultural Organization).
-To become a UNESCO site, it had to meet the following criteria:
+To become a UNESCO site, it had to be a:

-The location of the Pont du Gard, surrounded by 165 hectares of protected land in the south of France, accentuates its immense size and remarkable architecture.
-It has always been accessible to the public, and is a wonderful area for recreation, including hiking, kayaking, swimming, and sunbathing.
-It is the most popular monument in France, and receives over 1,000,000 visitors per year.
-Due to the nature of the site and the unique landscape – referred to in the Mediterranean as the garrigue (limestone soil with fragrant vegetation like lavender, thyme and juniper) – it is important to be respectful, and take everything with you that you bring in.
+The location of the Pont du Gard, surrounded by 165 hectares of protected land in the South of France, accentuates its immense size and remarkable architecture.
+It has always been accessible to the public and is a wonderful area for recreation, including hiking, kayaking, swimming, and sunbathing.
+It is the most popular monument in France, receiving more than 1,000,000 visitors per year.
+Due to the nature of the site and the unique landscape – referred to in the Mediterranean as the garrigue (limestone soil with fragrant vegetation like lavender, thyme, and juniper) – it is important to be respectful, and take everything with you that you bring in.